TommieBRH/test-gcp-api/README.md

 # test-gcp-api
-test api to manage seemless deployments and file duplications
+test api to test seemless deployments and file duplications